alnbvy/Caltech_Birds_Object_Detection/README.md

 ![model](model.png)

-- The dataset is Caltech Birds - 2010 dataset
+- The dataset is Caltech Birds - 2010 dataset.

 ## Results